-Nab-paclitaxel is a chemotherapy drug and is also known by its brand name, Abraxane.
+Nab-paclitaxel (nab-pac-lih-tax-ul) is a chemotherapy drug.
 It combines the chemotherapy drug paclitaxel with a protein called albumin.
+It is also known as Abraxane.

-You usually have it if you have had an allergic reaction to paclitaxel.
+Nab-paclitaxel when used on its own is a treatment for breast cancer.
+You usually have it if you have had an allergic reaction to paclitaxel or docetaxel.

 It works by stopping cancer cells separating into two new cells, so it blocks the growth of the cancer.

-Depending on your type of cancer you might have nab-paclitaxel treatment every 3 weeks.
-Or you might have it once a week for 3 weeks and then have a rest from treatment for a week.
+For pancreatic cancer you have nab-paclitaxel once a week for 3 weeks and then have a rest for a week.
+This is a 4 week cycle.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.